gizyyy/RetryMicroservicePattern/README.md

 # RetryMicroservicePattern
- What if we want to give another chance to a failed service call, mazbe it recovers ?
+ What if we want to give another chance to a failed call, maybe it recovers ?